The Coastal Way

 Pembrokeshire is at the southern end of the Coastal Way, which then runs through Ceredigion to Snowdonia Mountains and Coast (in the county of Gwynedd) in the north.
 Don’t miss out.
 Follow it all the way.

-Experience more of The Coastal Way with our suggested itineraries exploring our history & culture, our inspirational landscape together with walking that takes your breath away and our delicious local food and drink that awaits you around every corner.
+Experience more of The Coastal Way with our suggested itineraries including coastal adventures, exploring our history & culture, our inspirational landscape and our delicious local food and drink that awaits you around every corner.
 Epic.

 The Coastal Way guide will give you more ideas and inspiration for your trip – Download it here.